 Upon the effective date of its initial management agreement with the Commonwealth, the University shall continue to follow its current independent financial management policies, as well as any new policies that have been developed and submitted to the State Comptroller for review and comment as a result of the management agreement.
-Any significant new policies developed after the effective date shall be submitted to the State Comptroller for review and commented by the University.
+Any significant new policies developed after the effective date shall be submitted to the State Comptroller for review and comment before being implemented by the University.